TomConlin/trouble_w_triples/README.md

 	    192 SIO::93-298

-ahh good! the old spaces within identifiers ...
+ahh the old spaces within an identifier trick ...
-2910202   INIDEP::T 0224
+   INIDEP::T 0224  (and it's ilk ) need to become "INIDEP::T 0224" not "INIDEP::T" mumble mumble

 	join -j2 -t'	' data/ID_all_doublets.tab data/locus_voucher_doublets_all.tab  | wc -l
-	42975
+	42,975			# this is much more believable than 283,875
-	# note there is a  Ctrl-v<tab>  within the tics of -t '' which will not paste into a command line
+					# note there is a  Ctrl-v<tab>  within the tics of -t ''
+					# which will not paste into a command line.

 #### D-D!:
 	join -j2 data/ID_all_doublets.tab data/locus_voucher_doublets_all.tab  | cut -f1  -d ' '| sort -u | wc -l